camunda/camunda-bpm-platform/clients/java/README.md

 In some cases it is necessary to secure the REST API of the Camunda Workflow Engine via Basic Authentication.
 For such situations the a Basic Authentication implementation is provided by the client.
 On instantiation of `BasicAuthProvider` the respective credentials are demanded.
 This instance needs to be added to the client as a request interceptor.
-Once added, the basic authentication header, based on the provided credentials, is added to each REST API request.
+Once added, the basic authentication header based on the provided credentials is added to each REST API request.

 ```java
 ...